source-foundry/ttfautohint-build/README.md

 ### ttfautohint Execution

-You can use any of the following approaches to use ttfautohint in your build shell scripts:
+You can use the following approaches to execute ttfautohint with your font files:

 #### Shell Scripts